 Author has written 8 stories for Misc.
 Comics, I Am Legend, Outsiders, Grand Theft Auto, and Jumper series.

 Hey, I'm Wheatbread.
-My pen name comes from the English translation of my Grandfather's Cherokee name, Oouchalatah, pronounced "ooh-chah-LEH-tuh."
-Grandpa had movie-star looks coupled with a scrappy short-man's temper and attitude.
+My pen name's an English equivalent (sort of) to my Grandfather's Cherokee name, Oouchalatah, pronounced "ooh-chah-LEH-tuh."
+Grandpa had movie-star good looks coupled with a scrappy short-man's temper and attitude.
 He was a hunter and story-teller who'd already lost all but about six fingers by the time I came along.
 I remember him explaining to me how he'd wrestled a grizzly bear once.
 I asked him, "Did it chew off your fingers, Grandpa?"
 Oh no, nothing so obvious!
 He replied, "I got these two fingers here tangled in its ear and when it kept trying to turn its head to bite my hand, that bear ended up so dizzy it finally just gave up and ran off, taking my fingers with it.
 They're probably still twisted together in its ear to this day.
-In fact there's a legend about a mean old grizzly up in the hills the pioneers call 'Old Deuce,' and I have a sneaking suspicion its wearing my fingers in the victory position."
-I think Grandpa had at least a couple whopper-tales for each missing digit.
+In fact there's a legend about a mean old grizzly up in the hills the pioneers call 'Old Deuce,' and I have a sneaking suspicion it's wearing my fingers in the victory position."
+I think Grandpa had at least a couple whopper-sized tales for each of his missing digits.
 He died way too early, of cancer; nevertheless, he was around long enough to become one of my lifetime heroes.
 Most of what I know about him now comes from my Dad, also a wonderful story-teller.
 Anyway, that's my little tribute to my roots.

 You can still read some of my earlier stories and chapters.
 I have a couple short humorous sketches in The Outsiders category.
 And if you don't have a lot of time, there is always my Far Side based writings.
 Most are short, easy reads.
 Yeah, they may be dorky.
 But I've tried to keep with the original spirit that inspired them in Gary Larson's head.
 I'd love to hear what you think.